zulip/zulip/CONTRIBUTING.md

 ### Common questions

-- **What if somebody is already working on the issue I want do claim?** There are lots of issue to work on!
+- **What if somebody is already working on the issue I want to claim?** There are lots of issue to work on!
 If somebody else is actively working on the issue, you can find a different one, or help with reviewing their work.